 Personification occurs when a poet imbues a non-human creature or object with human characteristics.
 For example, in the sixth and seventh lines where the speaker describes the city as pulling itself awake.

-Analysis of Awaking in New York
+Awaking in New York Analysis

 In the first lines of ‘Awaking in New York’ the speaker begins by describing the movement and sounds of the curtains in their window.
 The hanging cloth is fighting against the wind that’s trying to push its way into the room.
 This is a very clear example of personification.
 The curtains are described as though they have the ability to fight back against something as a human would, rather than just being inanimate objects.